|

 - NFS server and client activity.

-- Socket statistics.
+- Sockets statistics.

 - Run queue and system load statistics.